confluentinc/ksql/docs/how-to-guides/update-a-running-persistent-query.md

 Obviously, it would be preferable to always perform an in-place upgrade when you change a query.
-But because of how streaming programs are constructed, this isn't not always possible to do that.
+But because of how streaming programs are constructed, it's not always possible to do this.

 To better understand the different types of upgrades that are allowed on persistent queries, here's a taxonomy using the combination of three